jamichael1234/hello-world/README.md

 # hello-world
-just another repository
+My name is jamichael
-I am not certain waht to write but am  glad to write The changes are normal in commentary
+I am not certain what to write, I am interested in programing.
+Frontend programing is my interest because I want to design a website.
+I enjoy the spring season.
+My contact email is jamichaeldavishoag@yahoo.com